Create or edit channel art

 On a computer, channels have a flexible width.
 This means that the site will scale to reveal more or less channel art based on your browser windows.

-On Android, the safe area is scaled down to the width of the mobile screen.
+On Android, the safe area is scaled down to the width of the mobile screen, which varies by device.
+On tablets, a slightly wider slice of the image is used (the aspect ratio is 1855 x 423 px.)

 Note: The channel icon appears in a circular window and overlaps with a small portion of the channel art in the bottom left corner.
 The color of the action bar is based on the prominent colors present in your channel art.